 - Climate mitigation through small-scale projects

-- The existing education system and how decisions are made and how money is spent
+- The existing education system and how decisions are made

 - How they can use their interest in climate mitigation and their knowledge of the above system to create change in Alberta education